kosich/dotfiles/README.md

 dotfiles
 ========

-just don't harm yourself with these...
+Just don't harm yourself with these...

+All copyrighted resources belong to their owners =]